ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 }
 ```

 Notice as well an array of `docs`, {{site.data.keyword.cloudant_short_notm}} also returns a `bookmark`, which we save for the next request.
-When we need page two of the results, we repeat the query, passing {{site.data.keyword.cloudant_short_notm}} the bookmark from the first response:
+When we need page two of the results, we repeat the query by passing {{site.data.keyword.cloudant_short_notm}} the bookmark from the first response:

 ```sh
 curl -X POST \